 Some snippets from our very illustrious past hopefully with more to follow.

-Formed almost 50 years ago, Chalice Morris have been entertaining many parts of Somerset and beyond with their dancing skills in the Cotswold tradition of Morris Dancing.
+No-one is too sure, but it is believed Chalice MM first danced out in public in 1973, so this year they are celebrating 50 years of “entertaining” the population of Somerset and beyond with their dancing skills in the Cotswold tradition of Morris Dancing.
+Congratulations to our founder members Bob, Derek and Rob who are still active members.
 However this is only part of what makes The Chalice Morris team what it is.

 A Short History of Morris Dancing and Chalice Morris